 First, what is a charge card?
 Put in the simplest terms, it is a card you must pay off in full each month.
-Now we should all do this with all of our cards we use, but for the most part with charge cards, you must do this — unlike a credit card that allows one to carry a balance month to month.
+Now we should always pay off our full balances each month on all of our cards.
+But for the most part with charge cards, you must do this, unlike a credit card that allows one to carry a balance month to month.
 There are ways to allow some charge cards to carry a balance, but rather than “muddy up the waters” let’s stick with the stock information.

 There are also the slightly more common business charge cards that are very similar to the personal charge cards.
 Another perk of charge cards is most times there is no preset limit to what you can charge and the amount a bank will allow you to charge more or less month by month or year by year or even depending on if you got a big job and project and want a say make an unusually large (for you) sized purchase in a given month.

 Why are these different cards of importance to us?
-Well, back in the “day”, you could hold a ton of AMEX cards.
-Today the de facto rule of thumb seems to be a maximum of four credit cards.
-This includes both personal and business total (one example 3 personal 1 biz).
-However, you can go over this number as charge cards are not included in this limit so you can see the value of mixing up your credit and charge cards.
+Well, back in the “day,” you could hold a ton of AMEX cards.
+Today the de facto rule of thumb seems to be a maximum of five cards.
+This includes both personal and business total (one example 3 personal 2 biz).

 What about your credit report?
 What cards help the most.
 The way it works is simple and I will use simple math.
 Say you have 4 cards total (I know it’s silly we all have more than that but hang on).
 Each card has a $2500 limit and they all are credit cards.
 If you put $5000 on those cards you are using 50% of ALL of your available credit.
 That does not look good.
 But, say you have 4 cards and each has $25,000 limits and you put $5000 on them, then you are only using 5% of your credit available and that looks good in proportion.
 However, many times charge cards, since they really don’t have a set limit, do not add to this equation.
 Also, with both business credit and charge cards you can have the same results that the numbers are not reported on your personal report.
 Not a major issue but one to be aware of.